katybooholmes/katybooproductions/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 #TODO
-- add rest of pages
+✓ add rest of pages
-- Fix links to nonexistent pages
+✓ Fix links to nonexistent pages
-- make sure all images show up
+✓ make sure all images show up
+- Add social links
+- Add remaining pages
+- Make nav-bar fold on mobile